Dr. Arianna Ciula

 Arianna has broad experience in digital humanities research and teaching, research management, and digital research infrastructures.
 She holds a PhD in Manuscript and Book Studies (digital palaeography, University of Siena), an MA in Applied Computing in the Humanities (King’s College London) and a BA Hons in Communication sciences (computational linguistics, University of Siena).

-Her personal research interests focuses on the modelling of scholarly digital resources related to primary sources.
+Her personal research interests focus on the modelling of scholarly digital resources related to primary sources.
 She lectured and published on humanities computing, in particular on digital manuscript studies and editing; she has organised conferences and workshops in digital humanities, and is an active member of its international community.
-She is currently co-PI in the project ‘Modelling between Digital and Humanities: Thinking in Practice’ funded by the Volkswagen Foundation.
+She was co-PI in the project ‘Modelling between Digital and Humanities: Thinking in Practice’ funded by the Volkswagen Foundation.

 See list of publications.